-Services and procedures that are consider cosmetic and reversal of gender reassignment surgery are not covered.
+Services and procedures that are considered cosmetic and reversal of gender reassignment surgery are not covered.

-For more information or help, please contact your Care Partner.
+For more information or help, please contact your care partner.

 Group adult foster care

 The plan covers services provided by group adult foster care providers for members who qualify.
 These services are offered in a group-supported housing environment and may include the following: